DeFacto-UW/DeMark/README.md

 ## 3 Installation

-The following instruction is a modified version of the official IntelliJ help documentation on the JetBrains website[1]:
+This section provides the instruction for installing DeMark.
+It is a modified version of the official IntelliJ help documentation on the JetBrains website[1]:

 1. Press `[Ctrl + Alt + S]` or choose **File|Settings** (for Windows and Linux) or **IntelliJ IDEA
     |Preferences** (for macOS) from the main menu, then go to Plugins.